kupferlauncher/kupfer/Documentation/Manual.rst

 find the installed translations unless you make a symlink called ``locale`` to the installed location (for example ``~/.local/share/locale`` if install prefix was ``~/.local``).

+.. topic:: Copyright

+    The program Kupfer is released under the
+    `GNU General Public Licence v3`:t: (or at your option, any later version).
+Please see the main program file for more information.

+    This documentation is released under the same terms as the main program.
+The documentation sources are available inside the Kupfer source distribution.

+    Copyright 2009, Ulrik Sverdrup <ulrik.sverdrup@gmail.com>

 .. vim: ft=rst tw=72
 .. this document best viewed with::